-- national and international laws and organisations, eg the International Union for Conservation of Nature (IUCN)
+- national and international laws and organisations, such as the International Union for Conservation of Nature (IUCN)

-There are restrictions on activities and developments that might affect a designated or protected area, eg building new houses or roads.
+There are restrictions on activities and developments that might affect a designated or protected area, for example building new houses or roads.
 This includes areas next to as well as in those areas.

 Search for protected areas

-Check if your home or business is next to a protected area in:
+Check if your home or business is next to:

-You can find different kinds of protected areas, eg wetland sites, national parks or special scientific sites, across the UK, including:
+You can find different kinds of protected areas, for example wetland sites, national parks or special scientific sites, across the UK, including: